PredragPeranovic/PredragPeranovic.github.io/_posts/2021-04-12-deploy-flask-ubuntu-nginx-gunicorn.markdown

 - Application sits behind “proper” web server in this case **Nginx**;
 - Application runs on ”proper” application server in this case **Gunicorn**;
 - Application startup or shutdown is managed by native Ubuntu service manager in this case **systemd**;
-- Application data, configuration and install folders are separated from each other so thay can be independently backuped and restored.
+- Application data, configuration and install folders are separated from each other so they can be independently backed up and restored.
 - Application upgrade is done by executing **pip install --upgrade**.

 ## Create Flask Demo Application

 We need a Flask application to deploy, lets build the "simplest" one.
 I’ll develop app on an Ubuntu machine with Python 3.8 and [Poetry](https://python-poetry.org/), you can use whatever you are familiar with.

-> In case you are developing on Ubuntu 18.04/20.04 you can prepare development enviroment with:
+> In case you are developing on Ubuntu 18.04/20.04 you can prepare development environment with:
 > ```
 > $ sudo apt install python3.8 python3.8-dev python3.8-venv
 > $ curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python3.8 -
 > ```
 >

-Create demoapp application directory and initialise Python virtual enviroment (venv):
+Create "demoapp" application directory and initialize Python virtual environment (venv):

 {% highlight shell-session %}
 $ mkdir ~/demoapp